bebraw/react-pagify/README.md

 </Paginator.Context>
 ```

-Both `Context` and `Segment` accept custom `props` so you can customize `className` and attach custom behavior as needed.
+Both `Context` and `Segment` accept custom props so you can customize `className` and attach custom behavior as needed.
+In the latter case the custom props are applied per each page `div` generated.

 ### Usage with *segmentize*

-You can integrate the solution with *segmentize* like this:
+*react-pagify* doesn't deal with pagination logic itself.
+Instead, you can use another package, such as [segmentize](https://www.npmjs.com/package/segmentize), to deal with it.
+The following example demonstrates basic integration:

 ```javascript
 ...